KittyBorgX/waffle/README.md

 ### TODO:

 - [x] A simple Interpreter
+- [ ] Documentation
 - [ ] Native compiler ( Converting to assembly )
 - [x] Command line REPL
 - [ ] Online REPL

+### Note:

+- If someone can PR the documentation for this using mkdocs, it would be awesome lol